openregister/deployment/scripts/readme.md

     ./update-metadata-yaml.sh field alpha registry-data/data/discovery/field/clinical-commissioning-group.yaml local
     ./update-metadata-yaml.sh register alpha registry-data/data/discovery/register/clinical-commissioning-group.yaml local

-### Updating a register
+### Loading or updating the Register Register or Field Register

-Running the script **update-register-tsv.sh** will create an update RSF (**without** metadata entries) file to update the register and load the RSF into the application.
+Running the script **load-metadata-yaml.sh** will create an RSF file for the Register Register or Fields Register, of either system, user or all data, optionally delete the existing register from ORJ in the specified **phase** and load the RSF into the application.

 Arguments:
-- register name
-- phase
-- TSV file path (relative to $OPENREGISTER_ROOT)
-- local or remote depending on whether register and field definitions is to be read from the local file system or a remote ORJ service.
-- data directory (relative to $OPENREGISTER_ROOT) if data is not in $REGISTER-data [optional].

-Examples:

-    ./update-register-tsv.sh local-authority-eng discovery local-authority-data/data/local-authority-eng/local-authority-eng.tsv remote local-authority-data

-### Reloading the whole Register Register or Fields Register

-Running the script **reload-metadata-yaml.sh** will create an RSF file for the Register Register or Fields Register including metadata, delete the existing register from ORJ in the specified **phase** and load the RSF into the application.

-Arguments:
 - 'register' or 'field'
 - phase
+- `system`, `user` or `all`, depending on the type of data to be loaded
 - local or remote depending on whether register and field definitions is to be read from the local file system or a remote ORJ service
 - the custodian name (if more than one word then this must be in quotes)

 Examples:

-    ./reload-metadata-yaml.sh field alpha local "Jo Doe"
+    ./load-metadata-yaml.sh field alpha all local "Jo Doe"

     #### Warning

     Instances of ORJ serving the Field and Register Registers read files containing fields and registers YAML from S3 on startup.

     There is an Ansible task in the deployment repo to generate the files in S3 from the application.
 You will need to run this after reloading the metadata RSF.

 ### Python tests